 Prioritizing work

-When you make a new thread its QoS class defaults to Legacy,
+When you make a new thread its QoS class defaults to, well, Default,

 which isn’t what you want.